 Filmmakers Ian Bonhôte and Peter Ettedgui refused to whitewash the tumult and glory of the late designer's life in their documentary co-effort.
 It premiered, this past week, at the Tribeca Film Festival.

 This past Sunday at New York’s Tribeca Film Festival, one of the most praised and enigmatic designers in fashion history received the documentary treatment his legacy has long deserved.
 McQueen by filmmakers Ian Bonhôte and Peter Ettedgui, takes on the life and work of Alexander McQueen.
 The pair were faced with a rather monumental task of summing up the enigmatic life of the British designer, who took his life in 2010 after a protracted struggle with anxiety and depression.
 McQueen’s masterful provocations and seething rebukes to consumerism, global warming, and even fashion, itself, has spurred endless debate and fascination about his persona.
 The project marks the first collaboration for the duo.
-Ettedgui, who directed 2015’s Listen to Me Marlon, a documentary film on yet another revolutionary figure, Marlon Brando, sought out Bonhôte when he discovered the commercial filmmaker was attached to a project on the designer’s life.
+Ettedgui, who co-wrote 2015’s Listen to Me Marlon, a documentary film on yet another revolutionary figure, Marlon Brando, sought out Bonhôte when he discovered the commercial filmmaker was attached to a project on the designer’s life.
 Despite either lacking formal experience in fashion, McQueen’s creative influence permeated the London of Bonhôte’s formative days allowing for a natural kinship with the designer’s work.
 The pair spoke with Document following their Tribeca premiere.
 Only briefly did they considering making the project a narrative drama they told us.
 “Sometimes,” said Bonhôte, “you just can’t top reality.”

 Document—How did you settle upon Alexander McQueen as a documentary subject?